 1. Can I contribute to a traditional and Roth 401(k) at the same time?

 Yes, if your employer offers Roth 401(k)s.
-(Of retirement plans that Fidelity administers, over 94% do.1) Just know that your contributions are limited across plans.
+(Of retirement plans that Fidelity administers, nearly 97% do.1) Just know that your contributions are limited across plans.
 In 2025, someone under 50 can contribute a maximum of $23,500 in aggregate, not independently.
-Similarly, those who are age 50 to 59, or 64 and older, can split their catch-up contributions (up to $7,500 in 2025) between traditional and Roth 401(k)s.
-Under the SECURE 2.0 Act, those between ages 60 and 63 will now be eligible to split "super catch-up" contributions (up to $11,250 in 2025) between these plans, if their plan sponsor implements this feature.
-Note: Beginning in 2026, high earners will not have the option to split catch-up contributions; any catch up contributions will have to be made to the Roth 401(k).
+In 2026, the limit rises to $24,500.
+Similarly, those who are age 50 to 59, or 64 and older, can split their catch-up contributions (up to $7,500 in 2025 and up to $8,000 in 2026) between traditional and Roth 401(k)s.
+Under the SECURE 2.0 Act, those between ages 60 and 63 will now be eligible to split super catch-up contributions (up to $11,250 in both 2025 and 2026) between these plans in place of their regular catch-up contribution, if their plan sponsor implements this feature.
+Note: Beginning in 2026, high earners who earn $150,000 or more in the prior tax year from the employer sponsoring the retirement plan won't have the option to split catch-up contributions; any catch up contributions will have to be made to the Roth 401(k).

 Why might you want to split contributions between the two?
 Maybe you like how traditional 401(k) contributions lower taxable income now and how Roth 401(k) withdrawals are tax-free later.

-"Strategically contributing to both accounts could be beneficial for those who want to manage their tax brackets," says Andrew Bachman, CFA®,2 CFP®,3 a director of Financial Solutions at Fidelity.
+"Strategically contributing to both accounts could be beneficial for those who want to manage their tax brackets," says Andrew Bachman, CFA®,2 CFP®,3 director of tax and retirement financial solutions at Fidelity.
 If you don't know whether you'll be in a higher or lower tax bracket in the future, this could be a way to hedge your bets.
 Read about the Roth 401(k), which is most popular among 20- to 34-year-old Fidelity accountholders.

 2. Can I contribute to a 401(k) and an individual retirement account (IRA) in the same year?

-Yes, and according to Fidelity data, about 32% of its individual retirement accountholders also have an employer-sponsored defined contribution account, such as a 401(k).4 For tax year 2025, you can contribute up to $23,500 (plus an extra $7,500 for those age 50+, or $11,250 for those ages 60 to 63) to a 401(k), and up to $7,000 (plus an extra $1,000 for those age 50+) across all of your IRAs.
-These limits are independent between you and your spouse, meaning you both can contribute up to the maximum amount into your own accounts.
+Yes, and according to Fidelity data, 31% of its individual retirement accountholders also have an employer-sponsored defined contribution account, such as a 401(k).4 For tax year 2025, in addition to your 401(k) contributions, you can contribute up to $7,000 (plus an extra $1,000 for those age 50+) across all of your IRAs.
+For tax year 2026, the contribution limit rises, to up to $8,000 (plus an extra $1,100 for those age 50+) across all your IRAs.
+These limits are independent between you and your spouse, meaning you both can contribute up to the maximum amount into your own accounts up to your combined earned income, even if one of you isn't working.
 Your income and whether you, your spouse, or your employers contribute to a workplace retirement plan determine whether and by how much your traditional IRA contributions are tax-deductible.
 (Roth IRA contributions aren't.)
 Income restrictions also apply to Roth IRA contributions.

 Learn more about different types of retirement accounts.